Alkalosis is a condition in which the body fluids have excess base (alkali). This is the opposite of excess acid (acidosis).

 Compensated alkalosis occurs when the body returns the acid-base balance to normal in cases of alkalosis, but bicarbonate and carbon dioxide levels remain abnormal.

 Symptoms of alkalosis can include any of the following:

 The doctor will perform a physical exam and ask about your symptoms.

 Other tests may be needed to determine the cause of the alkalosis.
 These may include:

 To treat alkalosis, your health care provider needs to find the cause.

 For alkalosis caused by hyperventilation, breathing into a paper bag allows you to keep more carbon dioxide in your body, which improves the alkalosis.
 If your oxygen level is low, you may receive oxygen.

-Some people need medications to correct chemical loss (such as chloride and potassium).
+Medicines may be needed to correct chemical loss (such as chloride and potassium).
 Your health care provider will monitor your vital signs (temperature, pulse, rate of breathing, blood pressure).